natsuozawa/rpi-mysql/README.md

 1. Configure the `MYSQL_ROOT_PASSWORD` environment variable.
 2. Place any configurations as .cnf files under `config`.
 The directory will be mounted to `/etc/mysql/conf.d`.
 3. Place any scripts to run inside the container under `scripts`.
-In order to run a script automatically, place it under `init_scripts`.
+In order to run a script automatically, place it under `scripts/init`.

 Then, run: